Intructional Assistant Professor, Internship Coordinator

 Gainesville, FL 32611-8210

-Dr. Holly T. Moses received her Ph.D. in Curriculum and Instruction from the College of Education at the University of Florida in 2013.
-A Certified Health Education Specialist (CHES), Dr. Moses holds both a master’s degree in health science education, as well as a bachelor’s degree in health science education from the University of Florida.
-Dr. Moses is currently a Lecturer in the Department of Health Education and Behavior (HEB), and serves as the internship coordinator for the HEB undergraduate degree program.
-Additionally, Dr. Moses is the coordinator for the HEB online MS degree program, which will have its inaugural class during the fall 2017 term.
+Dr. Moses received her Ph.D. in Curriculum and Instruction from the College of Education at the University of Florida in 2013.
+A Master Certified Health Education Specialist (CHES), Dr. Moses holds a master’s degree in health science education and a bachelor’s degree in health science education from the University of Florida.

-Dr. Moses’ primary research and instructional areas of interest include: professional preparation and career development for health education majors; health education advocacy; foundations of health education and health promotion; community health; school health; child/adolescent health issues; bullying and cyberbullying; hazing and victimization.
-The title of Dr. Moses’ dissertation: Relationship between the Processes of Moral Disengagement and Youth Perceptions of Cyberbullying Behaviors during Their Final Semester of High School.
+Dr. Moses’ primary research and instructional areas of interest include professional preparation and career development for health education majors; health education advocacy; foundations of health education and health promotion; community health; school health; child/adolescent health issues; bullying and cyberbullying; hazing and victimization.